-Regarding research time distribution among staff, associate professors and professors generally use approximately 45% of working hours on research.
+At IMB, associate professors and professors generally use approximately 45% of working hours on research.
 Postdocs and researchers spend 80-100% of their time on research.
-Sabbatical leaves are funded by the faculty and provide Associate Professors and Professors with nearly 100% research time.
-UiT also provides mobility grants for PhD students, postdocs and faculty members.
+Sabbatical leaves are funded by the faculty, pending individual applications, and provide Associate Professors and Professors with nearly 100% research time.
+Additionally, UiT provides mobility grants for PhD students, postdocs and faculty members and a sabbatical program for permanent staff.